Michiel van Elk in various media about psychedelics

 Scientists are split over whether the benefits some microdosers experience are a placebo effect or something more.
-Michiel van Elk talks about his research and the effects of psychedelics, in the New York Times, as noticed by the BDNews24.com.
+Michiel van Elk has been interviewed by several international news to talk about his research and to discuss the effects of psychedelics.

 'The awarded grant not only increases the credibility of psychedelic research, it also lays the groundwork for the psychedelic field to flourish in years to come.'